cstan-chun/MAMF/README.md

 1. create a new environment using conda or pip (python==3.8)
 2. pip install -r requirements.txt
 ## Download Data
-The two datasets (RAVDESS,IEMOCAP) are available from this link:
+The two datasets (RAVDESS,IEMOCAP) are available from this link.About RAVDESS,this data is divided into song and speech, and you only need to download the speech:
 ```
 1. [https://zenodo.org/records/1188976#.ZECaH3ZBw2x](https://zenodo.org/records/1188976#.ZECaH3ZBw2x)
-This data is divided into song and speech, and you only need to download the speech.
 2. [https://gitcode.com/Open-source-documentation-tutorial/0e833/tree/main](https://gitcode.com/Open-source-documentation-tutorial/0e833/tree/main)
 ```
 ## data processing